JB Eat: Ah Ma TeoChew Kuih (阿嬷潮州糕) @ Jalan Tan Hiok Nee

 Ah Ma Signature Coffee has a strong unique taste that seems like traditional coffee well-blended with dark chocolate — it's quite similar to the hor ka sai coffee (虎咬狮) in Taiping.

 The Dalgona Coffee is an iced coffee and offers an experience that is quite different from drinking cappuccino or latte.
 The sweetened coffee is whisked or beaten 400 times until it frothed and then added onto milk to form a dual-layer beverage.
-This foamed coffee is really unique as it is usually the milk that is beaten until it frothed, not the coffee.
+This foamed coffee is special as it is usually the milk that is beaten until it frothed, not the coffee.

 That's two wonderful coffees to try at Ah Ma Teochew Kuih.

 Apart from dining-in, most of the traditional kuihs, yam cakes and rice dumplings can be purchased from a stationary bicycle-assisted cart outside the cafe as takeaways.

 There are Gula Melaka steam cake (马来糕) and orange butter cakes (鲜橙牛油蛋糕) too.
 Each box of cakes and Teochew kuihs are priced at RM7.

 The Gula Melaka steam cake is soft, spongy and has a nice gula melaka (palm sugar) aroma, and is not too sweet.
 The traditional kuihs can also be mix-and-match to have each of the five types available.

 Ah Ma's handmade chilli sauce, sambal, fried onions and kaya (coconut jam, RM7.50) are also available for sales in jars.
 Ah Ma's handmade kaya is viscous and not too sweet.

 Ah Ma TeoChew Kuih (阿嬷潮州糕)

 No.13, Jalan Trus, Bandar Johor Bahru, 80000 Johor Bahru, Johor, Malaysia